ubc-cpsc455-2024S/project-05_bus/README.md

   - Create user login and signup page (front end)
   - Set up MongoDB connection in back end
   - Set up MongoDB collection for users
-  - Enable OAuth in the back end for user verification
+  - Enable OAuth in the front end for user verification
 - ✅ Users can create a household (group), which other users can join
 - ✅ Users can create a list to track food items and expiry dates in their household
   - Food items can be tagged for 'shared' or 'personal' use in this list